midl-dev/polkashots-website/getting-started.md

 In order to fully automate your recovery mechanism, we provide **permalinks**: URLs that never change and reliably point to a recent snapshot.

+In the instructions below, we assume that the user is `polkadot` and the home directory is `/home/polkadot`.

-For example, to download a recent snapshot of polkadot database, simply do:
+To download a recent snapshot of polkadot database, simply do:

 ```
 wget https://dot.polkashots.io/snapshot